 MPOX (Formerly known as Monkeypox) is a rare disease caused by infection with the monkeypox virus.
-Monkeypox virus belongs to the Orthopoxvirus genus in the family Poxviridae.
+MPOX virus belongs to the Orthopoxvirus genus in the family Poxviridae.
 The Orthopoxvirus genus also includes variola virus (which causes smallpox), vaccinia virus (used in the smallpox vaccine), and cowpox virus.
 MPOX is not related to chickenpox.

-If an Orange County community member has been in contact with a confirmed case of monkeypox or are experiencing symptoms, they should contact their primary care provider or the local health department.
+If an Orange County community member has been in contact with a confirmed case of MPOX or are experiencing symptoms, they should contact their primary care provider or the local health department.
 OCHD may be reached at (919) 245-2478.

 Anyone can be infected by MPOX regardless of sexual orientation or gender identity or any other identity.